 If you look forward and say who is going to be the world’s superpower, then a lot of the world thinks it’s going to be China at some point in the future.

 As China’s rise continues to help shape the international order, it is important to assess not only how other countries view China, but also how the Chinese people see their own country.
-Polling data shows that the Chinese public holds exceptionally positive views toward their country.
-In 2005, 88 percent of Chinese surveyed by Pew had a positive view of China.
-Eleven years later, this figure increased to 95 percent.
+Over the past 10 years, Pew surveys have shown that on average 95 percent of Chinese hold positive views of China.

 Chinese people are similarly optimistic regarding the nature of China’s influence abroad.
-Of Chinese respondents to the Asian Barometer survey, 97 percent believed that China has a positive impact in the region.
-According to a 2014 BBC poll, this conviction extends globally, with 85 percent of Chinese believing that China is a positive influence in the world.
-Just 7 percent of the surveyed Chinese believed China’s influence to be negative.
+Of the Chinese respondents to the 2011 Asian Barometer survey, 97 percent believed that China had a positive impact in the region.2 According to a 2017 BBC poll, this conviction extends globally, with 88 percent of Chinese believing that China is a positive influence in the world.
+Just 10 percent of those surveyed believed China’s growing global influence to be negative.